All the latest news and events from the Chord Company straight to your inbox!

 A thorough cleaning session of all contacts, from mains plugs to speaker connections can make a big difference and should be a twice yearly event.
 Its a chore and we’d much rather be playing music.
 The improvements aren’t going to be a revelation (unless you haven’t touched anything for years) but they are global.
 Every aspect of performance gets better.
 Put them all together and your music will sound more involving.

 It’s not difficult – just time and a good contact cleaner.
-There are lots available: Kontak, Blue Horizon and Deoxit have all been used in our demo room/homes to good effect.
+There are lots available and all have been used in our demo room/homes to good effect.
+Our preference is ChordOhmic Transmission Fluid.

 Power your system down and disconnect everything, taking care to note directions and where particular cables are routed.
 Start by cleaning the mains plugs (both ends), then the mains connectors on the equipment, then the interconnects and sockets and finally the speaker cable connections.